viveknamaye/ShareSpace/README.md

 - Finding the perfect roommate match depending on user preferences and input
 - Avoid Catfishing on the platform

-**Solution** -
+**Solution**

-Entities in the system -
+Entities in the system:

 - User - who needs a roommate
 - House - different houses available for rent
 - House-owner - Owner of the apartment
 - Group - group of people who are interested in the same room/apartment

-#### 1. Finding the roommate match for the user -
+#### 1. Finding the roommate match for the user

-- We take as input the following data from the user -
+- We take as input the following data from the user:

   - Is a drinker?
-  - Is a smoker ?
+  - Is a smoker?
   - occupation
   - age
   - gender